konradwudkowski/personal-income/docs/tax-summary.md

 The Tax Summary object
 ----
-  Fetches the Tax Summary object for a given nino and year.
+  Fetch the Tax Summary object for a given nino and year.

 * **URL**

-  `/:nino/tax-summary/:taxYear`
+  `/income/:nino/tax-summary/:taxYear`

 * **Method:**